-17. Achievement of requirements and actions
+16. Achievement of requirements and actions

-Visiting reports contain commentary on the rationale for requirements being deemed met, partly met or not met and will commend good practice where this is identified.
-Reports also contain actions in the form of recommendations and/or conditions required of the provider.
-These actions focus on areas that impact upon the achievement of the Standards for Education, particularly where it has been determined that requirements have been partly met or not met.
-Where an action is needed for a requirement to be met, the term 'must/condition' is used within the visiting report to describe the obligation on the provider to undertake this action.
-For such actions a specific timescale will be stipulated by which the action must be completed, or when an update on progress must be provided to the RCPod.
-In their observations on the content of the report, the provider should confirm the anticipated date by which these actions will be completed.
+Outcomes letters contain commentary on the rationale for requirements being deemed met, partly met or not met and will commend good practice where this is identified.
+They also contain actions in the form of recommendations and/or conditions required of the provider.
+These actions focus on areas that impact the achievement of the Standards for Education and Training, particularly where it has been determined that requirements have been partly met or not met.
+Where an action is needed for a requirement to be met, the term 'must/condition' is used within the outcomes letter to describe the obligation on the provider to undertake this action.
+For such actions, a specific timescale will be stipulated by which the action must be completed, or when an update on progress must be provided to the RCPod.
+In their observations on the content of the letter, the provider should confirm the anticipated date by which these actions will be completed.
 Where an action would improve how a requirement is met, the term 'should/recommendation' is used and for these actions there will be no due date stipulated.
 Providers will be asked to report on their progress in addressing the required actions through the annual monitoring process.
 Serious concerns about a lack of progress may result in further visits.

-18. Visitors' recommendation to the Academic and Clinical Governance committee
+17. Visitors' recommendation to the Academic Quality Assurance Committee

-Demonstration of the Standards for Education and underlying requirements is central to the visiting panel's recommendation regarding the ongoing approval of a programme for accreditation.
+Demonstration of the Standards for Education and Training and underlying requirements are central to the visiting panel's recommendation regarding the ongoing approval of a programme for accreditation.
 However, the recommendation will not be solely based on a provider meeting a specific number of requirements; it will be made with consideration of the programme as a whole.